frankquinn89/applied_statistics/README.md

 2. **Describe the Dataset**:
    - The dataset contains information about the growth of plants under three different treatment groups: `ctrl` (control), `trt1` (treatment 1), and `trt2` (treatment 2).
    - It includes two columns: `weight` (the growth measurement of the plant) and `group` (the treatment group assigned to the plant).

-   A sample of the dataset might look like this: